pieterberg/Process-State-Identification/instructions.md

 |  `1`  |    stuck    |
 |  `2`  |   stiction  |

 The time that the selected process faults occur can be set using the following `start_time` parameters.
-Corresponding `stop_time` parameters are also provided to set the time at which the process faults stop ocurring.
+Corresponding `stop_time` parameters are also provided to set the time at which the process faults stop occurring.
 If no stop time is desired, set the respective `stop_time` parameter equal to the simulation time plus one.

 #### Table 4: Process fault start and stop time settings
 | Parameter                   | Units | Description                                          |